theoremreach/slate/source/index.md

 # Callbacks

-### Respondent redirects

-> For a sucessful completion redirect respondent to:
+> For a sucessful completion for a respondent with a passed in id of 12345 redirect respondent to:

 ```shell
 https://theoremreach.com/respondent_result?status=10&user_id=12345
 ```

-These are the routes that you redirect a respondent to to ensure they are rewarded appropriately in their app.
-Note a respondent must be sent back to one of these routes.
+These are the routes that you redirect a respondent to notify us when to award a user the reward in their app.
+Note: a respondent must be sent back to one of these routes.
 Replace the {USER_ID} with the actual ID we pass to you in place of the {USER_ID} in the initial redirect.

 Success:
 https://theoremreach.com/respondent_result?status=10&user_id={USER_ID}